jtharri6/jtharri6.github.io/docs/02-Component-Selection/Component-Selection.md

 | ![](op1sen.png)<br>Option 3.<br> SunFounder Capacitive Soil Moisture Sensor Module<br>$7/each<br>[link to product](https://www.sunfounder.com/products/capacitive-soil-moisture-sensor-module?variant=44245636677867&country=US&currency=USD&utm_source=chatgpt.com)                 | \* Capacitive design (better durability vs resistive probes)<br>\* compatible with most microcontrollers<br>\* Analog output, so it plugs into ADC input easily                                                | \* Output may suffer from noise, especially with long wires <br>\* CNot completely waterproof unless sealed <br>\* Needs calibration per soil type and environment |

 **Rationale**

-The DFRobot capacitive soil moisture sensor was chosen because it offers a simple and reliable way to measure soil moisture using an analog signal that connects directly to the microcontroller’s ADC.
-Its corrosion-resistant design improves durability compared to older resistive probes, which is important for repeated testing and long-term use.
-The sensor operates from 3.3 V to 5 V, making it fully compatible with our system’s 5 V power rail.
-It is also affordable, easy to integrate, and well-documented, which helps reduce development time and potential circuit issues.
+The capacitive soil moisture sensor was chosen because it is simple, reliable, and works well with our system.

+* Uses an analog signal that connects directly to the microcontroller’s ADC.

+* Has a corrosion resistant design for better durability and long-term use.

+* Works with our 5 V power supply.

+* Easy to set up, affordable, and well supported with documentation.